Impact Mapping: Connecting Work to Goals

 Tom’s dashboard is interesting software.
 It’s not goal-critical.
 The map makes that visible.

 Sam pulls up the numbers.
-They have 197 subscribers – down from 214.
-They’ve lost 17 in a month.
-Three of those mentioned inflexibility as the reason – they were going on holiday and couldn’t skip a week.
-If they could retain even half of those churning subscribers, it would be worth more than acquiring new ones – because retained subscribers also refer friends.
+They’ve lost 17 subscribers in a month.
+Three mentioned inflexibility.
+If they could retain even half the churning subscribers, it would be worth more than acquiring new ones – because retained subscribers also refer friends.

-The pause feature is trivially simple to build.
-A day’s work, maybe two.
-The farm analytics dashboard Tom was planning would take three weeks.
+The pause feature is a day’s work, maybe two.
+Tom’s dashboard would take three weeks.
+The map makes the decision obvious.

 Prioritising with the map